Quality Assurance Framework

 Think Education’s Board oversees operational performance and discusses the strategic direction of the group.
 Board members include:

-Michael is Managing Director Asia Pacific, Laureate International Universities.
+Michael was Managing Director Asia Pacific, Laureate International Universities until 2019.
 He most recently served as founding President of the Royal Melbourne Institute of Technology’s (RMIT) University in Vietnam, where he established 2 campuses in Hanoi and Ho Chi Minh City.
 Previously, he was the Australian Ambassador to Vietnam and Laos, founding CEO of the Australian Television Network at the ABC, and has served as a member of the Australian diplomatic corps in China, Cambodia, Indonesia, Thailand, Japan, France and Italy.

 Linda is Chief Executive Officer, Think Education; President, Torrens University Australia and CEO Laureate Australia.
 Prior to joining Think in 2013, Linda was Deputy Vice Chancellor and Director TAFE at Swinburne University, Melbourne.
 Prior to Swinburne, Linda held the position of Director of Metropolitan South Institute of TAFE in Brisbane and was a senior Queensland Government executive with the Department of Education, Training and the Arts.
 She also has global business and educational experience, including Corporate CEO, Futures Stockbroker, Managing Director Dartington Tech UK and Director of Stoke-on-Trent FE College.

-Marcus is the Chief Financial Officer – Asia Pacific, Middle East and Africa at Laureate International Universities, a position he has held since 2015.
+Marcus was the Chief Financial Officer – Asia Pacific, Middle East and Africa at Laureate International Universities, from 2015 to the end of 2019, a position he has held since 2015.
 Marcus joined Laureate from Stryker International where he held the position of VP Finance.
 Prior to joining Stryker, Marcus held various Senior Finance and CFO roles for AstraZeneca in the UK, Switzerland and Venezuela.
 Marcus received a BCom Honours in Business Administration and Economics from The University of Edinburgh as well as an MBA from the London Business School.
 Marcus is also CIMA qualified.

 Michael is Regional Counsel – Asia Pacific, Middle East and Africa at Laureate International Universities.
 Prior to joining Laureate he was a partner at DLA Piper, a leading global law firm and has practised as a solicitor for over 35 years.